|

 Scarborough and Gauthier tore up the track for the better part of a season and a half with the low - slung Ford coupe - especially with the wider wheels.
 Then, as he was very apt to do, Scarborough sold the car to Granville, New York's Art Visconti - a man who had already bought two Scarborough cars previously.
 Visconti's son, Mike [who still races a Lebanon Valley sportsman now and again] was a small child during this time.
 He remembers Scarborough as " supposedly a big, mean guy who everybody was afraid of, but he was always nice to us kids".

 Visconti would field another car later that looked like most of his cars - orange and white - but would not carry his usual #001.
 It would be numbered 107.
-Whover the original Moonlight Gambler guy was would build another car and , most likely, run it at Claremont.
+Whoever the original Moonlight Gambler guy was would build another car and , most likely, run it at Claremont.
 The first car would eventually be run at Bear Ridge, in Bradford, Vermont.
 It now belongs to car restorer and vintage racer Jeff Ackerman, out of New York - as #B29.

-As the car looked, out of Bear Ridge, when Ackerman acquired it.
+As the car looked, out of Bear Ridge, when Ackerman

-Midstate Club Photo Jeff Ackerman |
+Midstate Club Photo Jeff Ackerman with the version seen at right.

 |